zertico/apidoc/source/index.md

 Reseller is responsible for selling product and services SoftLayer to users.

-Authentication as admin allows a Reseller list and update your own information.
+Authentication as admin allows a Reseller list and update his own information.

 Authentication as admin allows a Reseller to list, create and update information about users.